 The current zoning for the project site is O; however, the proposed project would require a rezone to RM-1.
 The RM-1 zone allows for a variety of residential housing types, including detached single-unit dwellings, attached single-unit dwellings, second dwelling units, duplexes, multi-unit residential, and cottage housing development.
 The RM-1 zone allows for a density range of 12 to 26 units with a maximum height of 40 feet.
 The following additional setback requirements are required for all structures, including accessory structures: a minimum front setback requirement of 10 to 20 feet; an interior side setback of 10 feet; and a rear setback of 10 feet.
-The RM-1 zone requires landscape buffers and when a multi-story building is proposed and the second story or above is located within 50 feet of the side or rear yard of a single-family lot, screening measures are required to provide a reasonable degree of privacy.
+The RM-1 zone requires landscape buffers and when a multi-story building is proposed and the second story or above is located within 50 feet of the side or rear yard of a singlefamily lot, screening measures are required to provide a reasonable degree of privacy.
 The maximum lot coverage is 50 percent of the lot.
 The RM-1 zone also requires a minimum on-site open space equal to at least 20 percent of the lot area.

 As discussed above, the proposed project would result in the construction of 48 residential units in six, two-story buildings.
 The proposed residential buildings would be two stories in height and would not exceed 28 feet.
-The proposed project would comply with the City's setbacks and lot coverage.
+Although the proposed project requests authorization to change front and rear setback requirements, the project would comply with the City's lot coverage.
 In addition, landscaping features would include planting approximately 48 trees along the perimeter of the project site and a tot lot and dog park would be located at the northern end of the project site.
 Therefore, the proposed project would be consistent with the RM-1 zoning requirements.